ErnSur/QuickEye-Utility/Packages/com.quickeye.utility/OneAsset/README.md

 # One-Asset
-> Extended singleton solution
+> Solution for smart asset loading

-A set of classes and editor UI improvements aimed to improve workflows that expect single instances of assets.
+A set of classes and editor UI improvements aimed to improve workflows that require asset loading.

 **Package contains**:
+- `ScriptableObjectFactory` Creates or loads Scriptable Objects by respecting the rules and options of following attributes:
+  - `SingletonAssetAttribute` - Load asset from path
+  - `CreateAssetAutomaticallyAttribute` - Create an asset if it doesn't exist
 - Abstract class that can be inherited to get a singleton behaviour
   - `SingletonMonoBehaviour<T>`
   - `SingletonScriptableObject<T>`